SpindlySpider/sftp-cli/README.md

 * files transfer with existing metadata, such as creation data, modify date and what not
 * get files to download which have spaces in their names
 * status of upload/download
+* setting permisions of mkdir (using mode status, default it is set as 0o755)

 ## cli commands
 (✅completed, ❌incomplete )